You can opt-out from either of these at any time

 Any questions or concerns please contact us.

-This past weekend marked the second annual WayHome Music & Arts Festival in Oro-Medonte, Ontario, where thousands of music lovers flocked to Burl’s Creek to endure porta-potties, camping, and a 40-degree heatwave for an unforgettable weekend of rockin’ out to their favourite bands.
-And yet the festival is so much more than crowded camping and bitchin’ tunes, and we’re here to show you why.
-Scroll down for a smattering of photos that’ll show you everything you missed out on this year, and will have you booking your ticket for this year’s festival too!
+And yet, the festival is so much more than crowded camping and bitchin’ tunes, and we’re here to show you why.
+Scroll down for a smattering of photos that’ll show you everything you’re missing out if you’re not going, and will have you booking your ticket for this year’s festival too.

 It may look daunting, but camping at WayHome is half the fun.
 Come prepared with shelter to block the sun, chairs to sit in while you enjoy a drink, and some rad games to play while you wait to head into the festival grounds.
 Make sure to arrive with your friends so you can get a sweet spot next to each other, but also be prepared to make friends with your neighbours.
 Intimate quarters will make that easy!